 9 Graphic Design Tips for Property Websites

-If you’ve been asked to build a business site for an estate agency or real estate portal, the concept may seem pretty straightforward.
+If you’ve been asked to build a business site for an estate agency or real estate portal like Ready Steady Sell, the concept may seem pretty straightforward.

 However, due to the highly specific nature of the industry, the particular requirements of the site’s visitors and the significant level of competition from large companies with established sites, there are certain elements that you must take into consideration before you begin.